Latvia–Russia relations: Soviet period

-Relations since 1991
+Relations 1991 to 2021

 In 1991, Latvia regained independence from the USSR through the Latvian independence and democracy poll, 1991.
 In 2007, the border treaty between the two states was ratified after Latvia dropped a claim for a small pre-World War II territory that's currently part of modern Russia.
 While speaking at the Latvia-Russia Business Forum in St. Petersburg, President Valdis Zatlers spoke in favor of a visa free regime between the EU and Russia.
 In an interview with Latvian newspaper Segodnya, President Andris Berzins stated that the "reality is that Russia is our neighbor, and we need to look for ways to develop good neighborly relations between our two countries no matter what".
-On December 13, 2018 Latvian parliament adopted a declaration condemning the aggressive actions of Russia in the Kerch Strait incident.
+On December 13, 2018, Latvian parliament adopted a declaration condemning the aggressive actions of Russia in the Kerch Strait incident.

-After the 2022 Russian invasion of Ukraine started, Latvia, as one of the EU countries, imposed sanctions on Russia, and Russia added all EU countries to the list of "unfriendly nations".
-On August 11, Latvian Saeima designated Russia a state sponsor of terrorism.

 Withdrawal of Russian troops and the decommissioning of Skrunda-1

 Following the dissolution of the Soviet Union, the Russian Federation maintained its military presence in Latvia.
 It had troops stationed there and it continued to run the Skrunda-1 radar station.
 As early as 1992 Russia agreed to start withdrawing its troops from Latvia.
 Following a 30 April 1994 agreement, Latvia allowed Russia to run the Skrunda-1 radar station for four more years in exchange for the full withdrawal of the Russian troops.
 Russia adhered to this agreement and withdrew its remaining troops from Latvia in August 1994 (except for the troops stationed around Skrunda, who received permission to stay longer).
 One of the towers of the Skrunda-1 base was demolished with the help of the United States in May 1995.
 In August 1998, Skrunda-1 suspended operations.
 Russia eventually dismantled the equipment and withdrew its remaining military personnel the following year.
 These steps marked a symbolic end to the Russian military presence and World War II on the territory of Latvia.